0xAA55/rustwav/Readme.md

 ## Features

 ### Audio Reader:
+* Cross-platform.
+You may have noticed that this thing has some dependencies about Windows.
+No, this thing works on Linux or other systems.
 * Supports reading WAV audio files over 4GB in size.
 * Supports embedded formats including PCM, PCM-aLaw, PCM-muLaw, ADPCM-MS, ADPCM-IMA, ADPCM-YAMAHA, MP3, Opus, etc.
 * Resampler support assists in modifying sample rates.